dobkeratops/rfcs/0000-placeholder_hole_syntax.md

  `fn foo(x:X)->Y { _(x) }`  - find any functions satisfying  (X)->Y

+ `_(x,y,_)`   - find functions that take an X and a Y as an input.Beyond OO autocomplete, since multiple types are used

  `x._.bar()`  - search the fields to find which one in turn has a 'bar()' method; also try `x._._.bar()` etc, this would be a great help for navigating deep structures.